AMIT-HSBI/NonLinearSystemNeuralNetworkFMU.jl/README.md

   - MAT.jl doesn't support the v4 mat files OpenModelica generates, so one needs to use CSV result files.
+  - The Windows build can't link to the ONNX Runtime, because it is not compatible with MSYS2 MINGW environment.
+See [OpenModelica/OpenModelica #9514](https://github.com/OpenModelica/OpenModelica/issues/9514).

 ## LICENSE